Carriage: Today

-Nowadays, carriages are still used for day-to-day transport in the United States by some minority groups such as the Amish.
-They are also still used in tourism as vehicles for sightseeing in cities such as Bruges, Vienna, New Orleans, and Little Rock, Arkansas.
+Carriages are still used for day-to-day transport in the United States by some groups such as the Amish, and they are used in urban centers around the world for tourists and sightseeing.
+The Royal Mews in London holds a large collection of coaches and carriages regularly used by the Royal Household, particularly during ceremonial events such as the carriage processions at the beginning of each day of Royal Ascot.

-The most complete working collection of carriages can be seen at the Royal Mews in London where a large selection of vehicles is in regular use.
-These are supported by a staff of liveried coachmen, footmen and postillions.
-The horses earn their keep by supporting the work of the Royal Household, particularly during ceremonial events.
-Horses pulling a large carriage known as a "covered brake" collect the Yeoman of the Guard in their distinctive red uniforms from St James's Palace for Investitures at Buckingham Palace; High Commissioners or Ambassadors are driven to their audiences with the Queen in landaus; visiting heads of state are transported to and from official arrival ceremonies and members of the Royal Family are driven in Royal Mews coaches during Trooping the Colour, the Order of the Garter service at Windsor Castle and carriage processions at the beginning of each day of Royal Ascot.

 Construction

 Body

 Carriages may be enclosed or open, depending on the type.
-The top cover for the body of a carriage, called the head or hood, is often flexible and designed to be folded back when desired.
+The top cover for the body of a carriage is called the head or hood, and is sometimes flexible and designed to be folded back when desired.
 Such a folding top is called a bellows top or calash.
 A hoopstick forms a light framing member for this kind of hood.
-The top, roof or second-story compartment of a closed carriage, especially a diligence, was called an imperial.
+The top, roof or second-story compartment of a coach was called an imperial.
 A closed carriage may have side windows called quarter lights (British) as well as windows in the doors, hence a "glass coach".
 On the forepart of an open carriage, a screen of wood or leather called a dashboard intercepts water, mud or snow thrown up by the heels of the horses.
 The dashboard or carriage top sometimes has a projecting sidepiece called a wing (British).
 A foot iron or footplate may serve as a carriage step.

-A carriage driver sits on a box or perch, usually elevated and small.
-When at the front, it is known as a dickey box, a term also used for a seat at the back for servants.
-A footman might use a small platform at the rear called a footboard or a seat called a rumble behind the body.
-Some carriages have a moveable seat called a jump seat.
-Some seats had an attached backrest called a lazyback.
+The drivers seat for a coachman was in front of the carriage body, while footmen stood on a footboard or sat on a seat behind the body.
+If either seat was raised on an iron frame and not built as part of the carriage body, it was given the name of dickey-seat.
+Originally, the dickey was in the rear, but by the early 1900s the front seat was being called a dickey.
+A boot was a place for luggage or other storage, and was sometimes built under a driver's or footman's seat, unlike the raised dickey seats.
+The earliest boots were projections wherein passengers put their feet, hence the name boot.
+When a boot was constructed under the driver's seat, it was called a box seat.
+The modern terms for the seat upon which the driver sits are box and box seat, even when the carriage style is owner-driven rather than coachman-driven.

+Passenger seating in carriages include the following terminology and arrangements: